T in the Park 2010

 T in the Park 2010 was a British music festival that took place in Balado, Scotland, from 8–11 July 2010.
 It was the seventeenth event to take place.
 The festival was headlined by Kasabian, Muse and Eminem.
 Tickets for the event sold out on 26 February 2010.

 The 2010 festival was marred by the death of a reveller, as well as various anti-social and violent behaviour including two attempted murders and a sexual assault.
 In an article on that year's event, an MTV reporter wrote: "Frankly I wouldn't go through there [T in the Park] unless I had a tank."

 Tickets

 Similar to previous years, early-bird tickets were released within two days of the conclusion of the 2009 event, on 14 July 2009.
 Tickets remained on sale until the following Sunday.
 The line-up was billed to include 180 artists across eleven stages.
 A further 'Christmas sale' took place from 4 December 2009, with tickets made available at 2009 festival ticket prices.

 Full-price tickets went on sale on 26 February 2010, selling out the same morning for the first time.
-The festival's campsite area is set to expand by 5,000, despite no increase in overall capacity.
-The campsite area is also scheduled to open from the Thursday prior to the event, to reduce traffic congestion travelling towards the festival.
+The festival's campsite area was set to expand by 5,000, despite no increase in overall capacity.
+The campsite area was also scheduled to open from the Thursday prior to the event, to reduce traffic congestion travelling towards the festival.
 A final batch of tickets were made available for sale on 4 June, selling out in under five hours.